 I do this all the time.
 Whenever I have an assignment or a personal project, the same applies in this case.
 Photographers, are visual artists and visuals inspire us the most.
 What better way to get inspired than to look at the websites of the photographers you admire?
 Another good resource to find inspiration is to look for web templates, specifically photography-related ones, so you get a clear idea.
 Forget what platform it is for now.
 At this stage, what you want to do is spend some time gathering good examples of what you like.

 How will your website work for you?

-These days I find the number of platforms very overwhelming that offer the ability to have your website up and running in “seconds” and in most cases that is what you want right?
+These days I find the number of platforms very overwhelming that offer the ability to have your website up and running in “seconds” and in most cases that is what you want, right?
 Quick and easy?
 Well, sometimes that quick and easy is not the best long-term solution, at least for me, based on my strategy.
-I want my website to be my main business driver, I rely on it more than social media, at least until now.
+I want my website to be my main business driver.
+I rely on it more than on social media, at least until now.

-I have to disclaim that I did not run my website on all of them, on some of these I just did the trial, and some like Squarespace and Wix I stayed for a couple of months.
-After trying something easy to build like those I mentioned I realized some limitations get you stuck.
-In my case, I find that platforms like Squarespace have a design limitation since you can’t have the site exactly as you wish unless you spend money to customize it for a developer.
+I have to disclaim that I did not run my website on all of them.
+On some of these I just did the trial, and some like Squarespace and Wix.
+I stayed for a couple of months.
+After trying something easy to build like those I mentioned, I realized some limitations get you stuck.
+In my case, I find platforms like Squarespace have a design limitation since you can’t have the site exactly as you wish unless you spend money to customize it for a developer.
 Another limitation is the lack of plugins to enhance your site.
-And lastly, my main issue is the hosting those sites use, they are standard hosts and very limited.
+And last, my main issue is the hosting those sites use, they are standard hosts and very limited.
 I’ll explain why…

-The choice I went to is WordPress even tho is a more difficult path but it is more customizable and popular to build a website.
-Here are the reasons why I think it is the best option:
+The choice I went to is WordPress even tho is a more difficult path, but it is more customizable and popular to build a website.
+Here are the reasons I think it is the best option:

 ● Unlimited plugins